randyfortier/csci2050u_demos/README.md

 2. Hello World, using libc (theoretically, OS-independent)
 3. Input a number, do arithmetic, output result
 4. Input a number, determine if it is even or odd
-5. Input a number, n, calculate the nth fibonacci number
+5. Input a number, n, calculate the nth Fibonacci number
 6. Input a string, string, and convert it to uppercase (relevant to Assignment 2)
-7. Version of above, that uses gets() (not recommended in practice, vulnerable to stack overflow)
+7. A version of demo 6, that uses gets() (not recommended in practice, vulnerable to stack overflow)
+8. A version of demo 5, that uses a function to calculate the Fibonacci number
+9. Call a function, by passing arguments on the stack, and return (add4)